 You can see a mountain lion, bighorn sheep, javelinas, prairie dogs and more desert dwellers.
 You can touch (and feed) stingrays, see cactus blooms in spring, learn about minerals, and lots more at the fan-favorite museum.

 Tucson is a UNESCO City of Gastronomy for good reason.

 By far the most difficult part of this bucket list is deciding what foodie experiences to mention.
-A food bucket list is a beast of its own (and one that's coming soon!).
+A food bucket list is a beast of its own.